BluP3gu1n/WiFiHackingWorkshop/IntroToWiFiHackingNotes.md

 	3. Stop traffic collection
 4. Crack WiFi password
 	1. Use aircrack-ng or hashcat`
-		1. Run against a common wordlist (rockyou.txt) or generate your own wordlist (crewl, crunch or manually)
+		1. Run against a common wordlist (rockyou.txt) or generate your own wordlist (cewl, crunch or manually)
      	```bash
       	sudo aircrack-ng -w /path/to/wordlist <name of .cap file>
       	```